jakearchibald/jakearchibald.com/static-build/posts/2025/10/present-and-future-of-progressive-image-rendering/index.md

   fox-progressive.avif
 ```

 This creates two layers, one at 1/8th resolution and 'minimum' quality, and one at full resolution and good quality.
-These layers work similarly to frames of a video, with the second layer using data from the first to save space
+These layers work similarly to frames of a video, with the second layer using data from the first to save space (a P-frame in video terms).

 [Here's a demo](https://random-stuff.jakearchibald.com/apps/partial-img-decode/?demo=fox-progressive.avif&density=2).
 It only progressively renders in Chromium browsers.
 You get two renders: the full image when all the data has been received, and an earlier render at ~5.8 kB (4% of the data):